hristo1213/Arduino-code-for-blinking-/README.md

-# Arduino-code-for-blinking-
+# Arduino-code-
-The code used to make LED light blink
+A repo for useful Arduino code i found